michiard/CLOUDS-LAB/pig-lab/README.md

 ## Exercise 3:: Working with Network Data

-## Exercise 4:: Implementing PageRank in Pig (uses Pig embeddings in Python)
+## Exercise 4:: Implementing PageRank in Pig